Klevset

-Klevset or Kløvset is a village in the municipality of Heim in Trøndelag county, Norway.
+Klevset is a village in Heim Municipality in Trøndelag county, Norway.
 It lies on the shore of Skålvik Fjord along County Road 350.
 The island of Bårsetøya lies just offshore in the fjord.

-A small boatyard, J M Kleivset Båtbyggeri, formerly operated in Klevset.
+A small boatyard, J.M.
+Kleivset Båtbyggeri, formerly operated in Klevset.
 Among other vessels, it built three smacks for use by priests in the reconstruction of Finnmark after the Second World War.